azer/variable-name/README.md

 ## variable-name

-Generate a variable name from given string
+Return a variable name from given string

 ## Install